Trickett-Liam/data-engineer-test/README.md

 # Apache Beam Batch Job

 This repository contains a simple Apache Beam batch processing pipeline that reads transaction data from a CSV file, processes it, and writes the results to a Gzipped JSONL file.

-The solution is containerized with Docker to ensure a reproducible environment.
+The pipeline can be executed in two ways:

+Using Docker (recommended): Ensures a reproducible environment by running the pipeline inside a container.
+Running locally: If you prefer to execute the pipeline directly on your host machine using a Python virtual environment.

+Both methods are detailed below.

 ## Prerequisites